 A player himself, Noriega played for Los Angeles Harbor College in 2007, when he helped the Seahawks to a 32-20 record and 5th place finish in the California State playoffs.
 In 2008, Noriega joined Lindenwood as a junior outfielder.
 He contributed to back-to-back HAAC championships in 2008 and 2009.
 In 2009, Noriega played in 39 games for the Lions and hit .324 with a .471 OBP.

 Prior to attending Lindenwood, Noriega received his associate's degree from Los Angeles Harbor College in 2007, his bachelor's in educational studies from Lindenwood in 2009 and his master's in education emphasis in strength and conditioning from Lindenwood in 2011.
-Noriega and his wife, Mckenzie, have one son, Nash, and a dog named SJ.
+Noriega and his wife, Mckenzie, have two sons, Nash and Knox, and a dog named SJ.
 They reside in Robinson, Texas.